fastify/fastify/docs/Style-Guide.md

 ## When to avoid second person "you" as the pronoun

-One of the main rules of formal writing such as references, synthesis and also in API documentation is to avoid second person ("you").
-It should not directly address the user even when the word "you" is almost unavoidable when writing, but there are ways to avoid second person.
-Below are some alternative examples you can use to evade them.
+One of the main rules of formal writing such as reference documentation, or API documentation, is to avoid second person ("you"), avoiding directly addressing the reader.

 **Example**